Hydrocotyle ranunculoides (floating pennywort)

 Natural dispersal by water occurs within contiguous systems once the plant has become established by other means.
 It is not thought to be responsible for introduction to new areas isolated from existing populations.

 Transport on machinery used to clear watercourses may be a factor in local spread.
+It is also likely to be introduced locally into water systems following cleaning of aquaria and ponds.

 H. ranunculoides has been intentionally introduced as an ornamental tropical aquarium plant in the UK, Netherlands and Belgium.
 The viability of seeds is unknown and it is likely that the majority of sites where the species occurs outside the natural range are the result of deliberate introductions through cultivation or the aquarium trade.
 H. ranunculoides has also been considered for phytoremediation as it accumulates heavy metals and phosphorus (EPPO, 2010).